Stenographer Schools and Colleges in the U.S.

 Certificate of Completion

 A certificate program in court reporting may take two years to complete.
-Courses in these programs include machine shorthand, question and answer transcription and speed building.
-Many programs include speed and accuracy examinations and prepare students to take NCRA certifications exams to become a Registered Professional Reporter (RPR), the basic professional level of stenographer.
+Many programs include speed and accuracy examinations and prepare students to take NCRA certification exams to become a Registered Professional Reporter (RPR), the basic professional level of stenographer.
+Students may also be required to complete internships to gain practical experience.
+Courses in these programs include:

 Related to Stenographer Schools